What does a histology technician do?

 - Completing an accredited histology technician certificate program

-Some associate degree programs include a histology clinical rotation in a medical facility that allow you to complete your education and certificate program as one program.
+Some degree programs include a histology clinical rotation in a medical facility that allows you to complete your education and certificate program as one program.

-Most histology technicians become certified through the American Society for Clinic Pathologists (ASCP) and practices under the credentials of HT(ASCP) or HTL(ASCP).
+Most histology technicians become certified through the American Society for Clinical Pathology (ASCP) and practices under the credentials of HT(ASCP) or HTL(ASCP).
 Licensure is also required in some states.

 Career opportunities and outlook

-Job openings for medical and clinical lab technicians, including histology technicians, are expected to increase, according to the Bureau of Labor Statistics.
+Job openings for medical and clinical lab technicians, including histology technicians, are expected to increase faster than average according to the Bureau of Labor Statistics.
 With an aging population, there is a greater need to diagnose medical conditions through lab procedures.
 There is also an increased need for prenatal testing for genetic conditions.
 Medical laboratory technologists and technicians, including histology technicians, will be in demand to operate the equipment needed for diagnosis and treatment.

 With additional training and experience, a histology technician can move into education, test development, or quality assurance.
 Some may become histotechnologists and oversee the work of others in a lab.

 Mayo Clinic offers a nine-month Histology Technician Program in Arizona, Florida, and Minnesota.